aws/aws-cdk/packages/aws-cdk/README.md

 in other CloudFormation Templates.
 In practice this is how CDK Migrate generated applications will operate in the following scenarios:

-##### **The provided template is already deployed to cloudformation in the account/region**
+##### **The provided template is already deployed to CloudFormation in the account/region**

-If the provided template came directly from a deployed cloudformation stack, and that stack has not experienced any drift, then the generated application will be immediately deployable, and will not cause any changes to the deployed resources.
+If the provided template came directly from a deployed CloudFormation stack, and that stack has not experienced any drift, then the generated application will be immediately deployable, and will not cause any changes to the deployed resources.
-Drift might occur if a resource in your template was modified outside of CloudFormation, namely via the console or CLI.
+Drift might occur if a resource in your template was modified outside of CloudFormation, namely via the AWS Console or AWS CLI.

-##### **The provided template is not deployed to cloudformation in the account/region, and there *is not* overlap with with resources outside the template**
+##### **The provided template is not deployed to CloudFormation in the account/region, and there *is not* overlap with existing resources in the account/region**

 If the provided template represents a set of resources that have no overlap with resources already deployed in the account/region, then the generated application will be immediately deployable.
-A common reason for this might be because the template came from a stack deployed in another account/region.
+This could be because the stack has never been deployed, or the application was generated from a stack deployed in another account/region.

-In practice this means for any resource in the provided template. i.e.
+In practice this means for any resource in the provided template, for example,

 ```Json
     "S3Bucket": {